'Candidatus Liberibacter solanacearum'(LIBEPS)

 Recently described haplotypes H-European and H-North American were reported in Finland in Apiaceae and Polygonaceae family plants and in USA in Convolvulaceae family plants respectively (Haapalainen et al., 2019; Contreras-Rendón et al., 2019).

 However, the distribution of ‘Candidatus Liberibacter solanacearum’ could be wider than that which has been reported.
 While testing collections of apiaceous seeds, Monger and Jeffries (2017) detected the bacterium in seeds coming from countries that had not reported it: Czech Republic, Denmark, Egypt, Japan, Lebanon, the Netherlands and Syria.
 This study also reported that some apiaceous seeds from 1973 contained the bacterium suggesting that ‘Ca. L. solanacearum’ has been present in Europe for a long time.
-Likewise, the study of Mauck et al. (2019) allowed the detection of the bacteria in a plant (Solanum umbelliferum) collected in 1970 in California, USA.EPPO Region: Austria, Belgium, Estonia, Finland, France (mainland), Germany, Greece (mainland), Israel, Italy (Sicilia), Morocco, Norway, Portugal (mainland), Spain (mainland, Islas Canárias), Sweden, Tunisia, United Kingdom
+Likewise, the study of Mauck et al. (2019) allowed the detection of the bacteria in a plant (Solanum umbelliferum) collected in 1970 in California, USA.EPPO Region: Austria, Belgium, Estonia, Finland, France (mainland), Germany, Greece (mainland), Israel, Italy (Sicilia), Morocco, Norway, Portugal (mainland), Serbia, Spain (mainland, Islas Canárias), Sweden, Tunisia, United Kingdom (Scotland)

 Africa: Morocco, Tunisia